-Coffees grown in the country of Colombia tend to be full-bodied with a rich taste and complex acidity.
-A fine, high-grown Colombian coffee typifies the classic Latin American mild, fruity flavor though not the type of fruity taste that seems almost fermented.
+Colombia coffee reviews tend to note it as medium-bodied with a rich taste and citrus-like acidity.
+The best high-grown Colombian coffee typifies the classic Latin American mild, fruity flavor though not the type of fruity taste that seems almost fermented.

 Most standard Colombian coffee is grown by relatively small farms and then collected, wet-processed (washed), milled, and exported by the Colombian Coffee Federation.

 Growing elevations in Colombia range from 1,200 meters to 1,800 meters above sea level, offering plenty of opportunity for highly rated Strictly High Grown Colombian coffees to be found.
 Colombian coffees are typically washed and sun dried on patios.